-ECTE-100 or ENGL-101 mentals for Writing Writing and Rhetoric 1 3
+ECTE-100 or ENGL-101 Fundamentals for Writing or Writing and Rhetoric I 3

-Credit 5 19
+Credit ts 19

 Total Credits 36-38

-Course Key
+Course Key AAS Q ~

-(AAS ♥

-GEM WICHE AAS Gateway Milestone
+GEM WICHE Passport AAS Institutionally Designated Gateway Milestone

-Passport Institutionally Designated

 - Demonstrate appropriate work relationships and habits, communication skills, and computation skills used in the culinary arts industry. - Effectively practice basic and advanced technical skills in food preparation and service. - Understand the principles of food identification, nutrition, and food and beverage composition. - Properly use and maintain professional food service equipment. - Be familiar with the layout and workflow of professional kitchens and bakeshops. - Gain an appreciation for the history, evolution, and international diversity of the culinary arts. - Develop a sense of professionalism necessary for working successfully in the food service industry.